Solden Austria features three peaks over 10,000-feet, and skiing on two glaciers – the Rettenbach and Tiefenbach Glaciers.

-Located in the beautiful Otztal valley of the Tirol, Solden is ideal for a family ski vacation, a big ski resort with 35 modern lifts and gondolas, 150 kilometers of prepared (groomed) trails, the longest run is 15 kilometers!
+Located in the beautiful Otztal valley of the Tirol, Solden is a big ski resort for a ski vacation, with 31 mostly modern lifts and gondolas, 150 kilometers of prepared (groomed) trails, the longest of which is 15 kilometers!
 Solden boasts a long season with glacier skiing from October to May.
 See Solden Ski Photos.

 Where to Stay in Solden:

 Hotel Valentin is a full-service lodge, with half board – breakfast and dinner included, right next to the Gaislachkogl gondola.
 You can’t get closer to the lift or be more in center of town to the shops and après ski bars, and the hotel connects to the Interport shop so you can walk right into the rental and ski shop, then on to the gondola.
 Valentin also has its own après ski bar downstairs – the Halli Valli rocks from 4-7pm with live DJs.

 Valentin Design Apartments is same ownership – a posh new condo-style building two blocks away with fully appointed modern chic apartments with kitchen, fireplace, and a rooftop spa for guests, plus underground parking and a ski and boot room.
 Stay here if you wish to cook in during your stay, and to have more living space versus a traditional hotel room.
 This luxury building is right at the base of the Rodel trail, and a very short walk to the gondola!

 Hotel Bergland is a 4-star lifestyle hotel with modern alpine décor rooms, a rooftop Sky Spa, elegant dining and breakfast buffet, Lounge, Sun Deck, and ski shop with valet next to the Gondola and Solden slopes.